uc-cdis/fence/docs/google_architecture.md

 So, now we can control access to the bucket by adding and removing entities from the GBAG (instead of having to modify the bucket's IAM Policy all the time).
 This is, in fact, the way Google recommends dynamically controlling access to a bucket.

+> NOTE: The `fence-create` command line tool has helpful methods for creating new buckets (which automates the creation of these GBAGs).
+Check out `fence-create --help` and search for sub-commands with `bucket` in their name.
+You can get more details for a subcommand with `fence-create <sub-command> --help`.

 #### Groups within Groups

 Google groups contain **members** (another Google term) and a Google group can be a member.
-So, this allows you to nest Google groups, e.g. have groups inside of other groups.
+This means that you can nest Google groups, e.g. have groups inside of other groups.

-So a more representative diagram of the structures that allow users to get access to the buckets may look something like this:
+A more representative diagram of the structures that allow users to get access to the buckets may look something like this:

 ![Representative Google Access Architecture](images/rep_g_architecture.png)